gmferise/gvz-database/README.md

 then when you redirect them to the main page you can re-initialize the GVZ library and sign them back in.
 The default value is true.

+`GVZ.initialize()` returns a promise that is fulfilled when everything is finished loading.

 **Example:**
 ```html
 <!-- FRONTEND -->